hespanha/tenscalc/doc/sphinx/operations.rst

        the one below the main diagonal, *without performing any test regarding of whether or not this is true*.

-   * - .. function:: ldl_d(A)
+   * - .. function:: ldl_d(ldl(A))
-     - Returns the diagonal matrix in the LDL factorization.
+     - Returns the diagonal matrix in an LDL factorization.
+     - This function can only be applied to a matrix that has been factorized with |ldl|.

+       When an the LDL factorization is used, all entries of ``A`` above the main diagonal are ignored and assumed to be equal to the one below the main diagonal, *without performing any test regarding of whether or not this is true*.

+   * - .. function:: ldl_l(ldl(A))
+     - Returns the lower triangular matrix in an LDL factorization.

+       The LDL factorization uses "pychologically lower triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see |matlab|'s documentation for lu with sparse matrices).

+     - This function can only be applied to a matrix that has been factorized with |ldl|.

-     - All entries of ``A`` above the main diagonal are ignored and assumed to be equal to the one below the main diagonal, *without performing any test regarding of whether or not this is true*.
+       When an the LDL factorization is used, all entries of ``A`` above the main diagonal are ignored and assumed to be equal to the one below the main diagonal, *without performing any test regarding of whether or not this is true*.

+   * - .. function:: lu_l(A)
+     - Returns the lower triangular matrix in an LU factorization (which is guaranteed to be nonsingular).

+       The LU factorization uses "pychologically upper/lower
+       triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see
+       |matlab|'s documentation for lu with sparse matrices).

+     - This function can only be applied to a matrix that has been factorized with |lu|.

+   * - .. function:: lu_u(A)
+     - Returns the upper triangular matrix in an LU factorization.

+       The LU factorization uses "pychologically upper/lower
+       triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see
+       |matlab|'s documentation for lu with sparse matrices).

+     - This function can only be applied to a matrix that has been factorized with |lu|.

    * - .. function:: lu_d(A)
-     - return the main diagonal of the U matrix in an LU factorization.
-The main diagonal of the L matrix is equal to 1.
+     - Return the main diagonal of the U matrix in an LU factorization.
-     - All entries of ``A`` above the main diagonal are ignored and assumed to be equal to the one below the main diagonal, *without performing any test regarding of whether or not this is true*.

    * - .. function:: norm(x)
        .. function:: norm(x,2)